Introduction to Pluto

 Opening a Pluto notebook

-You have to tell Pluto where your notebook is located.
-For this, you have to:
+To tell Pluto where your notebook is located, you have to:

 • Put the Pluto notebook in a folder on your computer.